-The program is designed to offer students and teachers the chance to explore one topic of academic merit deeply by way of projects, experiential learning, guest lectures, and field trips.
-By halting the core curriculum for the 14 school days between the Thanksgiving and Winter Breaks, Intensives provide unobstructed opportunities to journey off campus, collaborate with local and international experts, and develop deep and lasting bonds among a small group of people who might not otherwise share an academic experience.
+The program is designed to offer students and teachers the chance to explore one topic of academic merit deeply by way of projects, experiential learning, guest lectures, field trips, and community engagement.
+By halting the core curriculum for the 14 school days between the Thanksgiving and Winter Breaks, Intensives provide unobstructed opportunities to journey off campus, collaborate with local and international experts, and develop deep and lasting bonds among a small group of students and faculty who might not otherwise share an academic experience.

 The majority of Intensives are open to students in Grades 9 - 12, so each cohort is significantly diverse.
-Boys, girls, boarding students, international students, and teachers teaching outside their disciplines are part of what make Intensives so unique.
-Students engage in their Intensive from 9:30 a.m. to 3:00 p.m. during the month of December and can be found examining the impact of neuroscience on learning, making motorized vehicles, polishing their debate skills, engaging in local non-profit work and much more.
+Boys and girls, day and Residential Life students, students across of every grade, and teachers teaching outside their disciplines are part of what make Intensives so unique.
+Students engage in their Intensive from 9:30 a.m. - 3:00 p.m. during the Intensive period and can be found examining the impact of neuroscience on learning, making motorized vehicles, polishing their debate skills, engaging in local nonprofit work, and much more.

 In addition to the most recent offerings, past Intensives offered have included: World Religions in Central Virginia, Wildlife Management, Hispanic Culture Through Food, Dance, and History, the Teenage Brain, the Art of Argument, Social Entrepreneurship, Photojournalism, Introduction to Filmmaking, DIY Culture, Food Science, Everything You Need to Know But Didn’t Learn in High School, Computer Graphics, Fundamentals of Songwriting, Inventeam, Food for Thought, Project Shakespeare, Creative Problem Solving, and more.

-- Cents & Sensibility: An Introduction to Personal Finance
+- ¢ents & $ensibility: An Introduction to Personal Finance

 - Habitat for Humanity*